Ghvstcode/twillight/README.md

 ### INSTALLATION
-To use this in your project, Run the following Commands ``$ go get -u github.com/Ghvstcode/twilight`` <br>
+To use this in your project, Run the following command <br>
+``$ go get -u github.com/Ghvstcode/twilight`` <br>

 With this project, you can interact with the following Twilio APIs <br>